 In more than one occasion, we proved that using Keras library to solve a text classification problem is the best choice for rapidly building a strong and efficient Deep Learning model.

-Today, we want to spread the word on how Keras is helpful to address our clients machine learning needs and what are the advantages of using it instead of using other well-known neural network libraries like Tensorflow.
+Today, following our insight on text classification challenges, we want to spread the word on how Keras is helpful to address our clients machine learning needs and what are the advantages of using it instead of using other well-known neural network libraries like Tensorflow.

 Keras is a python library that offers, nearly off the shelf, notorious deep learning models.
 It has been developed in a way that makes the library easy to learn and use.
 Keras team idea behind their work is to facilitate machine learning research as they state that the goal is to: “Being able to go from idea to result with the least possible delay is key to doing good research”.

 Since TensorFlow 2.0, Keras is integrated to TensorFlow and is recommended as a high-level API.

 One of the practicalities we find in using Keras is the fact that it offers APIs for every step we go through in our prediction journey from pre-processing to prediction and evaluation (see figure 1 for prediction steps).